 Although drinking coffee on a daily basis seems normal, it does have it’s own pros and cons.
 The biggest con as such is that your body will get addicted to caffeine if you drink it one a regular basis.
 Caffeine essential prevents the sleep hormone adenosine from causing your body to become tired.

 Now, if you drink a lot of coffee you will develop a resistance to adenosine.
-And your your body will also try to compensate by producing more adenosine.
+And your body will also try to compensate by producing more adenosine.
 Now, once, you reduce your caffeine intake or stop it completely, the waves of adenosine will cause you to become more tired than usual.

 Other than this caffeine issue, it can also increase anxiety and even cause some jitters.
 Please talk to your general physician if you have these unwanted issues when you drink coffee.